hhandika/segul/README.md

 ### Installing using the Cargo Package Manager

 This is the recommended option.
-Cargo will compile the app, manage its dependencies, and fine-tuned it for your specific hardware.
+Cargo will compile the app and fine-tuned it for your specific hardware.
 It also allows to easily updating the app.

 First, download and install [the rust compiler toolchain](https://www.rust-lang.org/learn/get-started).
 It requires rust version 1.5 or higher.
 Then, check if the toolchain installation successful: